Pure Python Mode¶

 raised inside of the function will be printed and ignored.

 Since version 0.27, Cython also supports the variable annotations defined in PEP 526.
 This allows to declare types of variables in a Python 3.6 compatible way as follows:

 import cython def func(): # Cython types are evaluated as for cdef declarations x: cython.int # cdef int x y: cython.double = 0.57721 # cdef double y = 0.57721 z: cython.float = 0.57721 # cdef float z = 0.57721 # Python types shadow Cython types for compatibility reasons a: float = 0.54321 # cdef double a = 0.54321 b: int = 5 # cdef object b = 5 c: long = 6 # cdef object c = 6 pass @cython.cclass class A: a: cython.int b: cython.int def __init__(self, b=0): self.a = 3 self.b = b

 There is currently no way to express the visibility of object attributes.

-Cython does not support the full range of annotations described by PEP-484.
+Support for the full range of annotations described by PEP-484 is not yet

 Tips and Tricks¶